-For the remainder of our 2020 season, we will make the final decision if a tour runs at least 45 days prior to departure.
+We will continue to evaluate each tour as we get closer to its departure.
+We will make the final decision if a tour runs at least 45 days prior to departure.
 We’ll be looking at federal, state, and local guidelines and restrictions as well as recommendations from public health officials in making the determination as to whether a tour will run.

 The spirit of an Adventure Cycling tour is camaraderie and togetherness.
 In a time where these ideals have been challenged, we ask that you do not travel to or attend a tour if your temperature is above 100F, if you are experiencing any COVID-19 related symptoms, or if you have been exposed to someone who has tested positive for the virus within two weeks of your tour.
 We’re all relying on each other to make your tour a healthy and safe possibility for all.

 We know that making plans is important, and having the flexibility to change those plans is key.
 New deposits are fully refundable and Tour Credits are fully transferrable through November 30, 2020.
 After that time, our cancellation and transfer policy will apply to all funds.

 A fed cyclist is a happy cyclist, and having plenty of nutritious food on your tour is key to a great trip.
 Each of our tour models will handle food a bit differently.